+(Dollars in millions)

 Particulars Consideration settled

 Fair value of total consideration

 Cash consideration \$219

 Total \$219

-As per the share purchase agreement one third of the enterprise value for the acquisition amounting to approximately \$112 million, referred to as deferred purchase price, is payable to the selling shareholders of Lodestone who will be continuously employed or otherwise engaged by the Group post acquisition during the three year period from the date of acquisition.
-The deferred purchase price is payable on the third anniversary of the acquisition date subject to sellers being in continuous employment with the group during the three year period.
-This transaction is treated as post acquisition employee remuneration expense as per IFRS 3R.
-For the two months ended December 2012, a post acquisition employee remuneration expense of \$4 million is recorded in cost of sales in the statement of comprehensive income.
+As per the share purchase agreement approximately \$112 million of deferred purchase price, is payable to the selling shareholders of Lodestone who will be continuously employed or otherwise engaged by the Group during the three year period from the date of acquisition.
+The deferred purchase price is payable on the third anniversary of the acquisition date subject to selling shareholders being in continuous employment with the group during this three year period.
+The deferred purchase price is treated as post acquisition employee remuneration expense as per IFRS 3R.
+For the period from the closing of the acquisition to March 31, 2013, a post-acquisition employee remuneration expense of \$10 million has been recorded in cost of sales in the statement of comprehensive income.